A guide to New York's new rules on masks and distancing

 People can show their paper vaccination card or use the state's smartphone app, Excelsior Pass.

-Methods might wind up varying from business to business, and in most places this is likely to work on the honor system.
+Methods might wind up varying from business to business, and in many places this could work on the honor system instead of employees having to check every customer's vaccination status.

+New York released regulations Wednesday that allows an honor system for businesses like retail, food services and offices that don't "congregate patrons."

+But businesses like arts and sports venues, catering halls and conventions have to require proof of vaccinations.

 When Jim Dolan, CEO of Madison Square Garden Entertainment Corp, announced a plan this week to open Radio City Music Hall exclusively to fully vaccinated theatergoers, he acknowledged the details of how to verify vaccination status had yet to be worked out.